aeternity/protocol/serializations.md

 For flag bits:
 * In Roma release, only one flag bit is used, to mark the header as a key header.
-* In Minerva release, another bit is used, to mark the presens of an optional info field in the header.
+* In Minerva release, another bit is used, to mark the presence of an optional info field in the header.
 * Other flags must be set to zero.

 | Fieldname  | Size (bytes) | Notes |